hanamotts/GDS_AK_FireVeg/README.md

 ## Project overview

-This project will investigate how the fire regimes of Central Siberia are tied to the underlying vegetation and permafrost type using machine learning.
+This project will investigate wildfire occurrence in Alaska using predictors such as the underlying vegetation and permafrost type using machine learning.

 ### **Objectives**

-1. Define fire severity, vegetation and permafrost zones
+1. Define wildfire incidents, vegetation and permafrost for Alaska
 	1. Severity: low, moderate, high
-	2. Vegetation: polar, tundra, sparse taiga, middle taiga, southern taiga, steppe, desert
+	2. Vegetation: forest type
 	3. Permafrost: continuous, discontinuous, sporadic, seasonal
-2. Create a basic machine learning model to predict fire regime variables based on vegetation and permafrost type
+2. Create a basic machine learning model to predict based on vegetation and permafrost type

 ### **Datasets**